Nat Wedderburn

-Nathaniel Carl Wedderburn (born 30 June 1991) is an English footballer who plays as a midfielder for Scottish League Two side Stenhousemuir.
+Nathaniel Carl Wedderburn (born 30 June 1991) is an English footballer who plays as a midfielder for Scottish Lowland League side Cowdenbeath F.C.
 He has previously played for Stoke City, Notts County, Hereford United, Northampton Town, Corby Town, Cowdenbeath, Inverness Caledonian Thistle, Dunfermline Athletic, Raith Rovers, Airdrieonians and Dumbarton.

 Career

 Stoke City

 Wedderburn won academy player of the year at Stoke City in his first season at the Potters, playing regularly with the youth team and reserves, he also travelled with the first team during this season but didn't make the bench.
 In his second season as an academy he took the captain's armband for the season, during this season he was named on the bench in every League cup game but without making his debut.
 After some impressive performances in Stoke's Academy side which saw Wedderburn sign his first professional contract at Stoke lasting one and a half years.
 After this, he moved to Notts County on loan.
 Wedderburn made his league debut whilst on loan at Notts County on 6 December 2008, playing in the 1–0 home win over Morecambe.
 After extending his loan spell for the second time before 25 January 2009, his loan spell was, once again, extended until 3 March 2009.
 He went on to make a further 9 league appearances for County before returning to Stoke in March 2009.

 On 17 September 2009, Wedderburn was called up to the England Under 19 squad three European U19 Championship qualifiers in October 2009.
 Wedderburn signed on loan for Hereford United in November 2009.
 After making three appearances, Wedderburn returned to his parent club.
 Wedderburn was released by Stoke at the end of the 2009–10 season.